Visiting New York? Read these ideal travel tips for backpacking in New York

 Perhaps it’s down to the hefty costs involved, or maybe another thing putting people off is the sheer magnitude of the city and the idea of being alone in such a vast urban landscape, which can be daunting for some.

-Which is a shame, because when it comes to things to see & do in New York the Big Apple packs one mighty punch.
+This is a shame because when it comes to things to see & do in New York the Big Apple packs one mighty punch.

 True, it’s nice spending some of those days on the road chilling on a tranquil beach in some far-flung destination.
 But it can be equally – if not more – exciting getting your move on in a sprawling metropolis like NYC, and if only some backpackers knew how to make their trip just a little bit easier then perhaps more would experience the magic New York has to offer.

-Which is why we put together this list of tips for backpacking in New York.
-Here, we provide money-saving hints, advice on travel and ways to hook up with the like-minded people to combat any feelings of isolation.
+This is why we put together this list of tips for backpacking in New York.
+Here, we provide money-saving hints, advice on travel and ways to hook up with like-minded people to combat any feelings of isolation.

 If your country doesn’t participate, you’ll need a Visa.
 Regardless of which paperwork you need to obtain, be sure to follow the official channels.